auristor/sro-auristor-client/examples/volumeMaps/README.md

 # MapVolume ConfigMaps and Secrets

-All Directories containing AuriStorFS cache manager configuration files are provided to the AuriTorFS KMOD/CSI SpecialResource as ConfigMap and Secrets

-**Note**: The mapVolume ConfigMaps and Secrets must be in the same namespace as the AuriStorFS KMOD/CSI SpecialResource, **aursitorfs-client**
+ConfigMaps and Secrets are used by the CSI Driver to populate configuration files in directories as designated in [auristorfs-client-special-resource.yaml](auristorfs-client-special-resource.yaml)

 These samples corresponding to the volumeMap section in [auristorfs-client-special-resource.yaml](auristorfs-client-special-resource.yaml)